Free Shipping on Orders of $25 or More! (Shipping Only Available to the Continental U.S.)

 Blacklegged Tick

-The blacklegged tick also goes by the name deer tick.
-The white-tailed deer is their preferred host.
 The blacklegged tick is a hard tick with a flat, oval body with dark legs.
 Females typically have a reddish tint to their brown bodies.
 They are known to grow darker after feeding.
 Males are typically brown but can have a slight red hue.
 Their coloring causes them to be mistaken for the brown dog tick.
-Female blacklegged ticks range between 3 and 5 mm in size, and males are smaller than females.
-These ticks are usually found in the eastern part of the United States.
-You can find them in areas that have thick grass or are wooded.
-They live on the grass and latch onto animals or humans as they pass.
-Blacklegged ticks are known to lay up to 3,000 eggs.
+Female blacklegged ticks range between 1/8" and 3/16", and males are smaller than females.

 Brown Dog Tick (Rhipicephalus sanguineus)